OUldreamerAi/OUldreamerAI.github.io/README.md

   - **Small Caps** – converts letters into small capital letters.
   - **Full Width** – converts letters into wide Unicode characters.
 - Clear button to reset input and output.
 - Output updates instantly when a style button is clicked.

+### Cursed Text Translator
+- Transforms letters and numbers into cursed letters and numbers.
+- Uses a slider to determin the cursed level.

 ---